pokarats/about_luisa_kg/README.md

 3. In the Voice Assimilation module, either the matched answer from (1) or an extended answer from (2) is passed to the text-to-speech component; a new voice model is trained on recordings of Louisa Clement’s voice and replaces the default voice of the chatbot.

+Within the Answer Extension module, there are 2 steps: (1) a BERT-based classifier to determine whether an existing Q-A pair can be extended and (2) an Answer Extension module.
+The models we experimented with are tf-idf retrieval-based model, GPT-2, and T5 for paraphrasing the outputs from either the tf-idf or GPT-2 model for increased variability.

 ![Project Pipeline](/img/1_pipeline.png)

+The integration of tasks within this art project predefines some of the main requirements to the Answer Extension module.
+In addition, the key challenges of NLG in close-domain conversational dialogue systems also apply to our module considerations.
+The key requirements of our Answer Extension module include:

+1. The extension should only contain factually correct information.
+2. The extension should be relevant to Louisa Clement and not contain details she cannot know or too personal details she is not likely to share.
+3. The extension should preserve Louisa Clement’s linguistic style.
+4. The extension should lend itself to natural and informal human communication.
+5. The extended answers to the same question should show sufficient variations and not be identically verbatim with repetitions.

+Based on these requirements, we can formulate two general criteria extendable questions should fulfill:
+(1) the topics of the questions should be covered by the knowledge base to the task to en- sure the correctness and relevance of the content of the generated extension; (2) the question and answer should inherently allow for a longer answer.
+This is necessary to guarantee that the long answer sounds natural and fits into the conversation setting.

+## Data

+The corpora/datasets used in our project can be found in the `/data` directory.
+The source corpora for the *Extension Corpus* are in `/emails` and `/interviews` directories.

+The outputs from the generator models are in the `/outputs` directory.

 ## Extendability

+We trained a simple BERT-based classifier to determine if a Q-A pair is extenable.
+We use the annotated part of the question-answer dataset, which shuffled and randomly split into train and test set (90%/10%).
+The question-answer pairs are then encoded using Sentence-BERT (Reimers and Gurevych, 2019) to be able to employ the embedded sentence meaning in the classification process.

+As summarized in the figure below, the classifier itself consists of a two-layer neural network with sigmoid non-linearities.
+We use BCEloss; the classifier is trained for 100 epochs.
+The implementation of this module can be found in the `/classifier` directory.

+The question-answer dataset is a small QA corpus consisting of 1000 questions and 1845 individual answers; 1120 of which are annotated for the purpose of training the classifier (see Table 1 below).
+The questions have been curated and answered by Louisa Clement as an addition to the chatbot’s default
+QA component.
+The corpus covers different questions a visitor might ask from a variety of topics: from interests and biographical data, to ‘stereo- typical chatbot questions’, to more detailed questions on the artist’s works and inspiration.
+In the pre-processing steps, the corpus is spell-checked and re-formatted as 1845 question-answer pairs.
+Some extendable and non-extendable QA pairs are provided in Table 2.

 ![Extendability](/img/2_classifier.png)

 ## Answer Extension

+To generate a possible answer extension, we experiment with two different approaches: **a retrieval-based tf-idf model** and **a neural GPT-2 model**.
+Both models take the question-answer pair as a prompt.
+The goal is to generate an answer extension to the extendable short answer that gives additional information to the question and preserves Louisa Clement’s style.

+As a baseline, we employ a retrieval-based tf-idf model (Salton and Buckley, 1988).
+This model retrieves a paragraph from the Extension Corpus that is consistent with a question and a short answer.
+We use the paragraphs from the *Extension Corpus* as a retrieval base; the model is limited to this corpus and does not generate new text.

+Each paragraph in the *Extension Corpus* has been annotated with its main topic words that generalize the content of the paragraph.
+Often they are not expressed explicitly in the paragraph and are introduced by us based on our understanding of the paragraph.
+As shown in Table 3 below, the *Extension Corpus* is composed of three types of data provided to us by Louisa Clement:

+1. *Professional emails* written by Louisa Clement in which she describes the organization of exhibitions, exchanges ideas with other artists, describe her works, talks about her inspiration etc.
+2. *Interviews*, in which the artist describes the background of her work, as well as her development as an artist in her own words.
+3. *A series of articles* written by critics and journalists about the various works of Louisa Clement, where they place Louisa Clement’s work in the general historical and artistic context and analyze her work.

+In the original form, this corpus contains 1596 sentences; 1156 from the emails, 330 from the articles, and 110 from the interviews.

 ![AnswerExtension](/img/3_ae.png)

+Prior to pre-processing, we identify four main content topics covered by this corpus:

+* artwork/exhibition production and description
+* sociopolitical background/inspiration
+* artistic ideas/concepts
+* artistic formation and background

+The implementation of the various models we experimented with is in the `models` directory.
+The pre-processing steps perform the tasks listed in Table 3 above.

+For our task, the *GPT2LMHeadModel* is fine-tuned on the *Extension Corpus* described above.
+The extension dataset is loaded as a *datasets.Dataset* object.
+After that we run *GPT2Tokenizer* on the Dataset object.
+The dataset is split into train, dev and testsets.

+Out of the 364 paragraphs in the extension dataset, 80 % data (292 paragraphs) is assigned to the train set, and 20 % are equally divided between dev and test sets (36 paragraphs each).
+We let the training run for 30 epochs, the final eval loss is 4.478, the perplexity is 88.0843.

 ## Evaluation